aerospike/aerospike-client-c/README.md

 Before building, please ensure you have the prerequisites installed.

-This project uses git submodules, so you will need to initialize and update the submodules before building thie project.
+This project uses git submodules, so you will need to initialize and update the submodules before building this project.
 To initialize and update submodules, run:

 	$ git submodule update --init